Augustana (band)

-Augustana is an American rock band based in San Diego, California.
-The band formed in 2002 in southern Illinois and have released six studio albums and six EPs while being signed to Epic Records and Razor & Tie.
+Augustana is an American rock band based in San Diego, California and it was formed in 2002 in southern Illinois.
+The band currently consists of Daniel Layus (lead vocals, guitar, piano), Chris Sachtleben (guitar, backing vocals), and Jared Palomar (bass guitar, keyboards, backing vocals).
+The band have released six studio albums and six EPs while being signed to Epic Records and Razor & Tie.
 They are best known for their song "Boston" and the album All the Stars and Boulevards.
-The band currently consists of singer, guitarist and pianist Daniel Layus, guitarist Chris Sachtleben and bassist Jared Palomar.

 History

 Early years (2002–2004)

 Lead vocalist and keyboardist Daniel Layus and guitarist Josiah Rosen were studying contemporary Christian music at Greenville University when Augustana formed in Autumn 2002 in Illinois.
 Layus brought Rosen and friends Kyle Baker and Simeon Lohrmann together to write and create music.
 The album was released in the Spring of 2003 and only 1000 copies were produced, however, early buzz and reviews were primarily positive.
 Later that year the band recorded and released 25 copies of the Mayfield EP.

 Dan Layus decided to move back to Southern California with bandmate Josiah Rosen, where they eventually found their drummer, Justin South.
 The band joined numerous tours with artists such as Switchfoot, Maroon 5, The Fray, Counting Crows, Dashboard Confessional, O.A.R., Snow Patrol, The Damnwells, Goo Goo Dolls, Acceptance, Cartel, and OneRepublic, as well as having their own headlining tours.